Backcountry Introduction: How to "Climbing Skins" by Lost Arrow Backcountry Ski Gear Experience

 This time,

-we learned about climbing skins.
+we focused on climbing skins.
 Our instructor, mountain guide Genki Narumi, gave us a lecture on how to put on and take off climbing skins.
-He also taught us how to do kick turns, the most technical technique in hiking uphill.
+He also taught us how to perform the kick turn, one of the most technical techniques for hiking uphill.

 Step 1: How to put on climbing skins